iotaledger/iota.py/docs/tutorials.rst

     in the address namespace, or a snapshot removed transactions from the Tangle.
 It is recommended that you keep a local database of your already used address indices.

+    Once implemented in PyOTA, `Account Module`_ will address the aforementioned problems.

 The response ``dict`` contains the addresses, bundles and total balance of your seed.